simoninns/LiberPlayer/README.md

 # LiberPlayer
-LaberPlayer is a LaserDisc video player emulator designed as part of the Domesday86 project.
+LiberPlayer is a LaserDisc video player emulator designed as part of the Domesday86 project.

 This project is beta and highly experimental - you won't find anything useful in this repository at the moment unless you are directly involved in the project's development.